openai/openai-cookbook/examples/streaming/realtime_audio_stream_with_mac.md

    ```

 6. **Set Up the Code**
-   - Copy the provided JavaScript code into a file named `app.js` in your project directory.
+   - Copy the provided JavaScript code from audio_stream.mjs into a file named `app.js` in your project directory.

 7. **Run the Application**
    - Run the application with Node.js: